 About the plant

 Devil’s Cotton is a shrub or a small tree which reaches height of 1.8 to 3.6 m.
 Although plant can grow up to height of 9 m in wild.
 The plant propagates through seeds and stem cuttings.
 The plant has small hairs that can cause dermatitis.
 This shrub requires fertile soil with good drainage and well distributed rainfall.
 The flowers are about 5 cm in diameter.
-These are dark red, purple or yellow in colour.
+These are dark red, purple or yellow in color.
 The Seeds are many, small, blackish, covered with silky hairs

 Ulat Kambal is a medicinal plant.
 Its root bark has emmenagogue properties.
 Emmenagogue are agent that stimulates or increases menstrual flow.
 The roots are used as uterine tonic and for regulation of menstrual flow.
 The fresh root-bark juice is useful in congestive and neuralgic forms of dysmenorrhoea, amenorrhoea, urinary trouble, bronchitis, broncho-pneumonia, carbuncles and poisonous boils.